Firelight (1964 film)

 Firelight is a 1964 science fiction film written and directed by American filmmaker Steven Spielberg at the age of 17.
-This is Spielberg's first feature-length project.
+This is Spielberg's feature film directorial debut.

 The film follows a mysterious alien encounter and invasion; Spielberg would return to the subject with Firelight as inspiration for his third major film, Close Encounters of the Third Kind in 1977.
 Only three minutes and forty seconds of footage from Firelight has been made public, and very little of it survives.
-Spielberg has called it "one of the five worst films ever made".
+Spielberg has called it "one of the five worst films ever made."

 Plot

 Firelight follows a group of scientists—particularly Tony Karcher and UFO believer Howard Richards—as they investigate a series of colored lights in the sky and the subsequent disappearance of people, animals and objects from the fictional American town of Freeport, Arizona.
 Among those abducted are a dog, a unit of soldiers and a young girl named Lisa, whose abduction induces a heart attack in her mother.
 The film has sub-plots involving marital discord between Karcher and his wife Debbie, and the obsessive quest of Richards to convince the CIA that alien life exists.
 The twist comes as the aliens, represented by three shadows, reveal their purpose: to transport Freeport to their home planet Altaris to create a human zoo.